5cript/nana-dialog-maker/README.md

 # nana-dialog-maker
-Generates very basic input form dialogs that are repetitive to make in nana.
+Generates very basic input form panels that are repetitive to make in nana.
+It generates panels, that can be arbitrarily embedded into other forms!!

 Structures can be adapted to become nana panels with logical controls that allow for their modification.